-If the partnership or trust is eligible and is continuing to use the STS accounting method, you may need to make additional adjustments (see Former STS taxpayers on page 33).
+If the partnership or trust is eligible and is continuing to use the STS accounting method, you may need to make additional adjustments (see Former STS taxpayers and addendix 14).

-You will need to make adjustments at Reconciliation items item 5 if:
+You will need to make adjustments at Reconciliation items item 5 if the partnership or trust is:

-- the partnership or trust is using the STS accounting method, and the amounts shown at the income and expense sections of item 5 are not based on the STS accounting method, or - the partnership or trust is changing from using the STS accounting method.
+- using the STS accounting method, and the amounts shown at the income and expense sections of item 5 are not based on the STS accounting method, or - changing from using the STS accounting method.

 These adjustments are explained in more detail below.
-Worksheet 1 on pages 87-7 will help with the calculations.
+Worksheet 1 on pages 86-7 will help with the calculations.
+See also appendix 14.

-Trade debtors and creditors as at 30 June 2008
+Trade debtors and creditors as at 30 June 2009

-If the partnership or trust is eligible, has chosen to continue using the STS accounting method and has included at any income labels at item 5 amounts of ordinary income that have been derived but not received in 2007-08, the amounts not received are not assessable - for example, trade debtors as at 30 June 2008.
+If the partnership or trust is eligible, has chosen to continue using the STS accounting method and has included at any income labels at item 5 amounts of ordinary income that have been derived but not received in 2008-09, the amounts not received are not assessable - for example, trade debtors as at 30 June 2009.